 End of Life Option Act conversation training

-California End of Life Option Act: When patients talk about death is an interactive workshop where participants will review key aspects of the law and learn how it could impact providers and organizations.
+California End of Life Option Act: Key Concepts & Critical Conversation Skills for Providers is an interactive workshop where participants will review key aspects of the law and learn how it could impact providers and organizations.
 You will also have the opportunity to practice conversation skills for engaging your patients to explore and discuss their end-of-life concerns and preferences.
 The next training will be scheduled soon.
 Sign up for our interest list.

 Advance Care Planning